aquova/bouncer/README.md

     - Moderators can also DM a user via the bot, allowing for collaborative viewing of direct messages.
     - DMs from unruly users can be blocked and unblocked as desired.
     - All DMs are also saved to a local .txt file for easy review.
+- Answering Machine
+    - A list of unreplied users users can be viewed, to avoid accidentally overlooking a message.
+    - The list is automatically pruned after the message gets too old, or if they are replied to.
 - User DMing
     - Upon being banned, there is the option to DM a user with the ban message.
 This can be disabled by setting the "DM" field in `config.json` to false.
 - Statistics visualization